-For current operations, the Group was committed for the following amounts:
+For current operations, the Group was committed, at the end of last year and at the end of this year, for the following amounts:

-12/31/2012
+31/12/2013 31/12/2012

-Payments due per period
+Payme ents due per period

-Total Within less Between one Within more Total
+Total Within less Between Within more Total

-Total than one year and five years than five Total
+than one one and than five

-years
+year five years years

 Contractual commitment

-Operating lease 617 378 239 732
+Operating lease 513 276 237 617

 Irrevocable purchase obligations

 Other long-term obligations

-Total 617 378 239 732
+Total 513 276 237 617

 Other business commitments

 Credit line

 Letter of credit

 Foreign payment bonds

-Guarantees on rents 65 65 65
+Guarantees on rents 301 45 256 65

-Other business commitments 4,348 960 3,355 33 1,347
+Other business commitments given 3,465 1,960 1,459 46 4,348

-Total 4,413 1,025 3,355 33 1,412
+Total 3,766 1,960 1,504 302 4,413

 Commitments received

 Contract guarantees

 Other commitments received

-Total - - 1 -
+Total - - - - -

-The law of May 4, 2004 entitles employees of French companies to benefit from 20 hours minimum of training per annum, that can be cumulated over up to 6 years.
-The Individual Training Entitlement (Droit Individuel à la Formation or DIF), not yet used, corresponds to an employee benefit in the sense of IAS 19 (long-term benefit), that is recorded as a liability at year end; however, given that the company has the option to integrate most of the DIF cost into its training plan, the amount of this liability has been considered insignificant.
-As at December 31, 2012, the DIF represented an aggregate of 15,163 hours of training entitlement.
+The law of 4 May 2004 entitles employees of French companies to benefit from 20 hours minimum of training per annum, that can be cumulated over up to 6 years.
+Individual training entitlement (droit individuel à la formation or D.I.F.) no yet used, corresponds to an employee benefit in the sense of IAS 19 (long-term benefit), that is recorded as a liability at year end; however, given that the company has the option to integrate most of the DIF cost into its training plan, the amount of this liability has been considered insignificant.
+As at 31 December 2013, the DIF represented an aggregate of 16,756 hours of training entitlement.